 The Wells Fargo Active Cash Card

-The Wells Fargo Active Cash℠ Card is the bank’s first revamped rewards credit card.
-It is a cash rewards credit card.
-This card became available in early July 2021 and is now accepting new applications.
+The Wells Fargo Active Cash® Card is the bank’s cash rewards credit card launched in 2021.

 Select card benefits include: